NiesHW/SECB3203_P4B/Group_Project/Group_5/README.md

  # Project title

- Bioinformatic Design and Optimization of Dentures for Enhanced Comfort and Functionality
+ Bioinformatic Design and Optimization of Dentures for Enhanced Comfort and Functionality by using biometric data

  # Problem